richasingh15/ValidityInc-/README.md

 ```
 The full application is now accessible at [localhost:5000](http://localhost:5000/) (or whatever port you chose to use)

-#Starting point of the enhancement in the application use the below url in your browswer:
+#Starting point of the enhancement in the application use the provided url in your browser:
 http://localhost:8080/csv